Cancun Crime in 2026: Dangerous Areas, Cartels, and What Changed This Year

 Is it Still Safe to Travel to Cancun Right Now?

 Yes, it is still safe to travel to Cancun now.
-Unfortunately, there are certain areas of town that have seen an increase in violent crime in recent years.
+Unfortunately, certain areas of town have seen an increase in violent crime in recent years.

-While this is a sad situation for Cancun residents, the areas that are seeing an increase in crime are far away from tourist areas.
+While this is a sad situation for Cancun residents, the areas experiencing an increase in crime are far from tourist areas.

 Visitors can still go to Cancun and enjoy their vacation as they always have.

-As always, when you travel you need to be alert for petty theft, and scams, and should never drink in excess or try to buy illegal drugs.
+As always, when you travel, stay alert for petty theft and scams, and never drink to excess or try to buy illegal drugs.

 What is the Safest Part of Cancun to Stay?